spencertipping/ni/oo-todo.md

 - OO abstraction around all print statements; should provide structured output/progress

+- transfer objects should use OO polymorphism to select behavior for errnos

 - measurements for operators in terms of real-world units: come up with a way to express performance characteristics in pipeline terms